What Socrates was Thinking

 He castigates the Athenians for caring more about money and reputation than about "wisdom and truth and the best state of their souls."
 He says to them, if "some one of you disputes this, and says he does care, [I will] question him, examine well and test him, and if he does not seem to me to possess virtue, and yet says he does, I shall rebuke him for counting of more importance things which by comparison are worthless" (Apology 29d).

-We saw this questioning in the search for definitions and have thought some about how to understand it, but there is more work to do to see what is going on.
+We saw this questioning in the search for definitions.
+We have thought some about how to understand it, but there is more work to do to see what Socrates was thinking.

 Socrates Asks Questions